giulong/spectrum/README.md

 [![LinkedIn](https://i.stack.imgur.com/gVE0j.png) Giulio Longfils](https://www.linkedin.com/in/giuliolongfils/)

-Spectrum is a Java and [Selenium 4](https://www.selenium.dev/) framework that aims to simplify the writing of E2E tests.
+Spectrum is a [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) and [Selenium 4](https://www.selenium.dev/) framework that aims to simplify the writing of e2e tests.
 Main features:

 * automatic [html report](#html-report) generation
 * automatic coverage report generation by reading a [testbook](#testbook-coverage)
 * automatic [mail/slack notifications](#events-consumers)
-* out-of-the-box defaults provided to let you immediately run tests with no additional configuration
 * fully configurable providing human-readable and [declarative yaml files](#configuration)
+* out-of-the-box defaults to let you run tests with no additional configuration

-Spectrum leverages [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) extension model to initialise and inject all the needed objects directly in your test classes, so that you can focus just on writing the logic to test your application.
+Spectrum leverages JUnit's extension model to initialise and inject all the needed objects directly in your test classes, so that you can focus just on writing the logic to test your application.

 ## Glossary